PEPit: computer-assisted worst-case analyses of first-order optimization methods in Python: PEPit on a simple example

-which can be solved numerically using standard tools, see, e.g.,~\citep{diamond2016cvxpy,Mosek}.
-Using numerical and/or symbolical computations, one can then easily arrive to $\tau(\mu,L,\gamma)=\max\{(1-L\gamma)^2,(1-\mu \gamma)^2\}$ and hence that
+which can be solved numerically using standard tools, see, e.g.,~\cite{diamond2016cvxpy,mosek,o2016conic}.
+Using numerical and/or symbolical computations, one can then easily arrive at $\tau(\mu, L,\gamma)=\max\{(1-L\gamma)^2,(1-\mu \gamma)^2\}$ and hence that

 for all $d\in\mathbb{N}$, $f\in\Fmul(\Rd)$ and $x_0,y_0\in\mathbb{R}^d$ when $x_{1},y_{1}\in\mathbb{R}^d$ are generated from gradient steps from respectively $x_0$ and $y_0$.
-In the next section, we show how to perform this analysis using PEPit, which automates the sampling and SDP-modelling procedures.
-In more complex settings where more functions need to be sampled and/or more iterates have to be taken into account, avoiding those steps allows to largely limit the probability of making a mistake in the process of performing the worst-case analysis (numerically), while allowing to spare a significant amount of time in the process.
+In the next section, we show how to perform this analysis using \textsc{PEPit}, which automates the sampling {(i.e., the evaluations of the function or its gradients on given points)} and SDP-modeling procedures.
+In more complex settings where more functions need to be sampled and/or more iterates have to be taken into account, avoiding those steps allows to largely limits the probability of making a mistake in the process of performing the worst-case analysis (numerically) while allowing to spare a significant amount of time in the process.